Asteski/WinMac-Menu/README.md

 - Dot-prefixed files (like `.gitignore`) are not extension-stripped (mirrors Explorer convention).
 - Keys now use positive logic: ShowExtensions / RecentShowExtensions (older HideExtensions / RecentHideExtensions still parsed and invert).
 - Precedence for recent items when `RecentLabel=name`:
-  1. RecentShowExtensions=0 (or legacy RecentHideExtensions=1) → hide extension
+  1. RecentShowExtensions=false (or legacy RecentHideExtensions=true) → hide extension
-  2. Else ShowExtensions=0 (or legacy HideExtensions=1) → hide extension
+  2. Else ShowExtensions=false (or legacy HideExtensions=true) → hide extension
   3. Else extension shown
 - Folder listings & inline expansions ignore the recent-specific key and use only ShowExtensions (or legacy HideExtensions inversion).